ernestas/SICP-study/lessons_learned/4-Metalinguistic_Abstraction.md

   procedure to include a frame that binds the parameters of the procedure to the arguments to which the procedure is to be applied.

+We can transform the evaluator to be significantly more efficient by arranging things so that syntactic analysis is performed only once.
+We split eval, which takes an expression and an environment, into two parts.
+The procedure analyze takes only the expression.
+It performs the syntactic analysis and returns a new procedure, the execution procedure, that encapsulates the work to be done in executing the analyzed expres- sion.
+The execution procedure takes an environment as its argument and completes the evaluation.
+This saves work because analyze will be called only once on an expression, while the execution procedure may be called many times.

 ## 4.2 Variations on a Scheme — Lazy Evaluation